 Johns Hopkins University (JHU) is an accredited, private, not-for-profit, research university located in Baltimore, Maryland.
 Founded in 1876, the university takes its name from its first benefactor, Johns Hopkins.
 He was an American entrepreneur, abolitionist, and philanthropist, devoted to improving public health and education.
 JHU’s first president, Daniel Coit Gilman, inaugurated the school and went on to define the model of the American research university.

 Today, the spirit of inquiry is still vital to Johns Hopkins.
 It lives on in all nine academic divisions, each of which offer full-time graduate programs.
 Plus, you don’t have to be on a Johns Hopkins campus to get the benefits of a Johns Hopkins education.
-Look for online graduate programs in nursing, public health, business, biotechnology and more.
+Look for online graduate programs in business, biotechnology and more.
 Find certificates, masters and doctorate degrees in innovative and in-demand fields.

 America’s first research university, Johns Hopkins was founded on the belief that teaching and research are interdependent, and that a modern university must do both well.
 Central to JHU values is the mission to foster original research and bring the benefits of discovery to the world.